amuhak/Placed/README.md

 python b.py
 </pre>

-(You would do this if you don't want to train the modal yourself)
+(You would do this if you don't want to train the model yourself)

 ## info

-The pretrained modal is pretrained to 100 epochs.
+The pretrained model is pretrained to 100 epochs.

 activation relu